OhadCohen97/Multi-Microphone-Speech-Emotion-Recognition-using-the-HTS-AT/README.md

 ## 🔍 Overview

-**Speech Emotion Recognition (SER)** is a critical component of Human-Computer Interaction (HCI).
-However, most SER models degrade in real-world reverberant conditions.
 This work proposes a **multi-microphone adaptation** of the **HTS-AT Transformer architecture** to enhance emotion recognition in challenging acoustic environments.

 ### 🔮 Key Features